American Indian Logo

 Chapters in books, monographs, and proceedings

-1. Reyhner, J., & Martin, J. (forthcoming).
+1. Reyhner, J., & Martin, J. (2024).
 Fostering Indigenous Educational Sovereignty in the Navajo Nation.
 In G. Noblit (Ed.), Oxford Encyclopedia of Education.
 Oxford, UK: Oxford University Press.

 2. Reyhner, J. (2023).
 Linguistic Human Rights of Indigenous Peoples in the USA.
 In T. Skutnabb-Kangas & R. Phillipson (Eds.), Handbook of Linguistic Human Rights (pp. 308-318).
 Hoboken, NJ: Wiley.